Infinity-Generation/infinity-generation.github.io/content/posts/procedural-series-part-1/index.md

 Procedural generation's most public claim to fame mostly comes from the video games industry, where games like [Dwarf Fortress](https://www.bay12games.com/dwarves/), [Minecraft](https://www.minecraft.net/en-us) or [No Man's Sky](https://www.nomanssky.com/) have heavily relied on the art to produce the entire visible and interactible world for the player to explore.

-However, procedural generation plays important roles in everyday life that typically goes unnotice by most individuals and sometimes even the implementors of the proc-gen systems themselves!
+However, procedural generation plays important roles in everyday life that typically goes unnotice by most individuals and sometimes even the implementors of the pcg systems themselves!

 An incomplete list of less-known, but still widely used use-cases: